adityamenon/ncExSol/README.md

     interfaces in ES6, could be worth experimenting with.
 5. The `Mixin.mix` utility is unnecessary, I'm sure there are libraries that already implement this (better and much more robustly).
 Need to search the internet properly again and utilise.
+    1. Found _.mixin later on, but it's interface is not quite what I'm after with my rendition.
 6. The docker image should be pushed to Dockerhub so pulling it and running it would be a snap.
     1. Right now the codebase is in a good deal of flux so I don't want to 'publish' yet.
 Bad UX to make the user build the image by themselves though.